 If your motorcyclist is also a gearhead, a portable motorcycle tool kit can be a great gift.
 Motorcycle tool kits come packed with all of the most useful tools that a motorcyclist might need for a quick roadside repair.
 Pliers, torque wrenches, screwdrivers and more are all packed into these handy kits that can be rolled or folded up so that they fit easily into standard saddlebags or even a backpack.

 When buying any kind of bike tool as a gift, make sure that the tool will fit the recipient’s bike.
 If you know what model of motorcycle they ride, getting a bike-specific kit may make sense.
-But if you want to be on the safe side, you’ll usually be better off getting one of the many universal fit motorcycle tool kits that work on most models of bikes.
+But if you want to be on the safe side, you’ll usually be better off getting one of the many universal fit motorcycle tool kits that works on most models of bikes.

 3. Helmet Communications System